prachee-n16/blog/content/Areas.md

----
-title: 🔭 Areas
-tags: []
----
-This space is designed to store important metadata regarding files in this section
+This space is designed to store important metadata regarding files in this section.
+Similar to a MOC's.

 Computer Science
 - Artificial Intelligence